jlecomte/ascom-spectral-calibrator/README.md

 It is extremely useful to be able to remotely turn the spectral calibrator _on_ or _off_ multiple times throughout the night.
 This can be done manually, using a remote-controlled power switch.
 But it is even more convenient to be able to control the spectral calibrator _programmatically_, for two reasons:

 1. If you use the "standard" calibration mode (mode #0 in specINTI - refer to the specINTI documentation for more details), you will want to automatically turn the calibrator _on_ or _off_ as part of your acquisition sequence.
 The calibrator does not need to be _on_ while you are acquiring the science images (injecting light can make it more difficult to guide on a faint star), but it will need to be _on_ for a short time at the beginning and at the end of the sequence in order to acquire reference spectra which will later be used to calibrate your science images.
-2. If you use the "lateral" calibration mode (mode #3 in specINTI), you will want to "blink" the calibrator throughout a science image acquisition in order to modulate the intensity of the calibration lines.
+2. If you use the "lateral" calibration mode (mode #3 in specINTI), you will want to "blink" the calibrator throughout an acquisition in order to modulate the intensity of the calibration lines.
+Indeed, if those calibration lines saturate the imaging sensor, you will not be able to cleanly subtract them from the target spectrum.
+You will also degrade the accuracy of the calibration, which defeats the point of using this calibration mode...

 This device accomplishes these two goals in one neat package.
 It only requires a 12V DC power cable, which is fairly standard in astrophotography.
 The imaging computer communicates with the device using [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) (Why use BLE instead of a USB cable?
 I am trying to move away from using cables, as much as possible, on all of my DIY devices because my telescope cabling is a mess, and we live in the 21st century...)
 The device is represented as an ASCOM Switch component, so it can easily be turned _on_ or _off_ by pretty much any acquisition software.
 It also supports a custom action that allows it to set a ["duty cycle"](https://en.wikipedia.org/wiki/Duty_cycle) so that the calibrator can be blinked.